SahilSingla/Oxford-Grammar-Basic-Course/Basic/Section-4/Level-2/Level 2 - simple past or past progressive.md

 1. was reading - jumped
 2. met - was travelling.
-3. broke - was skiiing
+3. broke - was skiing
 4. was shopping - stole
 5. phoned - was working
 6. stopped - was driving